 1. Rimini, Emilia-Romagna

 It makes sense to start our list of the best beaches in Italy by train with Rimini for several reasons.
 First of all, it's impossible to leave off the list.
 Secondly, as the capital of its eponymous region and a major hub for the Adriatic Coast, it's very well serviced by train connections all over Italy.
 High-speed trains, regional lines, day-tripper routes, and commuter networks all pass through the buzzing Rimini train station, situated right in the heart of the city beside the beach.
-You can go from Rome to Rimini in just over 3 hours, Venice in 2 hours and 20 minutes, or Bologna in just 50 minutes.
+You can go from Rome to Rimini and from Venice to Rimini in less than 4 hours and from Bologna to Rimini in less than an hour on a Frecciabianca direct train.

-The main reason for choosing Rimini, of course, isn't the train.
-Rimini combines its magnificent beach and beautiful town that can't be ignored.
+And the train is not the only reason for choosing this beautiful city.
+Rimini also combines its magnificent beach and beautiful town that can't be ignored.
 The beach is expansive, seeming to stretch off out of sight in both directions, accommodating the crowds that come each summer.
 Rimini's architectural beauty is diverse, from its Roman amphitheatre to colourful canalside facades and turn-of-the-century palaces.
 Its food showcases the best of Emilia-Romagna's famous culinary heritage, which counts balsamic vinegar, Parmesan cheese, and fresh egg pasta amongst its claims to fame.

 2. Monopoli, Puglia